IA-LINK/AirBnB_clone/web_static/README.md

 2. CSS files

 This is an HTML page that displays a header and a footer by using CSS files (same as 1-index.html)

+3. Zoning done!

+This is an HTML page that displays a header and footer by using CSS files (same as 2-index.html)